B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Experimental results

 \section{Experimental results}

-This section presents the results of an extensive experimental campaign performed by using B-HAR on seven of the most popular open-source HAR datasets, and two dedicated datasets (i.e., Channel State Information (CSI) and Received Signal Strength Indicator (RSSI)) used to recognize the occupancy (empty or occupied) status of an environment starting from the radio signal propagation patterns.
-The goal of the campaign is twofold: i) testing the flexibility and easiness of use of B-HAR on heterogeneous datasets concerning number of testers, kind of activities, and type of sensors, and ii) measuring the performances achieved by state-of-the-art machine and deep learning models implemented in B-HAR on the selected datasets.
+This section presents the results of an extensive experimental campaign performed by using B-HAR on seven of the most popular open-source HAR datasets and two dedicated datasets (i.e., Channel State Information (CSI) and Received Signal Strength Indicator (RSSI) used to recognize the occupancy (empty or occupied) status of an environment starting from the radio signal propagation patterns).
+The campaign's goal is twofold: i) testing the flexibility and easiness of use of B-HAR on heterogeneous datasets concerning: the number of subjects, type of activities, and type of sensors, and ii) measuring the performances achieved by machine and deep learning models implemented in B-HAR.
 Table~\ref{tab:tested_datasets} presents the main characteristics of the considered datasets.
-Column 1 shows the name and the reference of the datasets.
-Columns 2, 3 and 4 report, respectively, the number of testers, activities, and used sensors, where A refers to accelerometers and G to gyroscopes.
-Column 5 indicates the data sampling frequency.
-Finally, Column 6 presents the dimension of the time window and of the overlapping fragment in seconds. \\
+Column 1 shows the datasets' names $[$reference$]$.
+Columns 2, 3, and 4 show the number of testing subjects, activities, and used sensors, where A refers to accelerometers and G to gyroscopes.
+Column 5 indicates the data sampling frequency, and finally, column 6 presents the dimension of the time window and overlapping fragment in seconds and references the article where such window and overlap dimension were used. \\

-B-HAR provides the users with two function calls.
-The first takes in input the target dataset and returns statistics that help the user in defining the B-HAR configuration file.
-In particular, such function call returns: \begin{itemize} \item the distribution of observations concerning testers and activities, helping the user in the identification of possible under/overpopulation issues; \item the boxplot distribution for all or specific activities or testers, helping the user in the identification of outlier distribution or noisy data. \end{itemize}
+B-HAR provides the users with two python function calls.
+The first takes as input the target dataset and returns statistics that help the user define the B-HAR object configuration.
+In particular, such function call returns: \begin{itemize} \item basic knowledge on the presence of NaN or Inf data; \item the distribution of observations concerning testers and activities, helping the user in the identification of possible imbalance issues; \item the boxplot distribution for all or specific activities or testers, helping the user in the identification of outlier distribution or noisy data. \end{itemize}